6e5ey/aiogram/README.md

-# aiogram
+[OBSOLETE]
- Telegram bot for checking prices and sellers w/o the mobile app
+Telegram bot for checking prices and sellers since only mobile can be used to view the product page